OrigamiTeam/challenges/fullstack/music_playlist/README.md

 ### Clients Frontend

 The main frontend is for the clients, where they can sign-in, see all musics available in the system and define which musics belongs to his/her playlist.
 Remember to respect the limits of the plan and to make this restriction clear in the user experience.

+- The app must run on android and/or iOS platform
+-

 ### UI